Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: Introduction

 This paper is structured in the following way.
 In Section~\ref{sec:pert_eik}, we will review the stationary-phase approximation which is used to compute geometric optics, as well as the perturbative expansion which can be used to approximate the diffraction integral in the low-frequency limit.
-In Section~\ref{sec:ratlens}, we will study a simple 1D rational lens to argue that most of parameter space is well described by either of these two approximations, and that the separation scale between the two regimes is given by the Fresnel scale divided by the square-root of the convergence.
-Contrary to what has previously been assumed in much of the lensing literature, the separation scale is \textit{not} the Fresnel scale alone.
+In Section~\ref{sec:ratlens}, we will study a simple 1D lens with a simple rational potential, $\psi(x) \propto 1 / (1 + x^2)$, to argue that most of parameter space is well described by either of these two approximations, and that the separation scale between the two regimes is given by the Fresnel scale divided by the square-root of the convergence.
+In Section~\ref{sec:definitions} we will discuss the usage of the words ``diffraction", ``refraction", and ``interference", as these words often attain different connotations and meanings in different sub-fields, and indeed, between different authors within those fields.
+Based on these definitions given, we will identify these two approximations with diffractive and refractive optics.
+Thus, contrary to what has previously been assumed in much of the lensing literature, the separation scale between refractive and diffractive optics is \textit{not} the Fresnel scale alone.
 Indeed, for either large or small lens strengths, the Fresnel scale may be off by orders-of-magnitude.
 In Section~\ref{sec:strong}, we will argue that lensing in the diffractive regime is typically weak, and therefore an observation of strong scintillation already suggests lensing in the refractive regime.
 In Section~\ref{sec:tdelays} we show how the two regimes behave differently in delay space.
 Our numerical results are quite general and can be applied to scenarios in gravitational lensing and plasma lensing, as well as potential applications to scattering theory in quantum mechanics.
-However, in Section~\ref{sec:appendixA}, we discuss in greater detail the connection between our results and previous results in the literature on turbulent plasma lensing.
+However, in Section~\ref{sec:turbulence}, we discuss in greater detail the connection between our results and previous results in the literature on turbulent plasma lensing.
 In Appendix~\ref{sec:appendixB}, we present the detailed Picard-Lefschetz analysis of the rational lens.